au-ts/cogent/docs/surface.rst

     {x : A, y : B} take x

-This works, even if the type on the LHS is a type synonym.
+This works, even if the type on the LHS is a type synonym (c.f. :ref:`typedefs`).

 Sugar: Taking multiple fields: